Experience Nature in Action

 Sakurajima, an active volcano, dominates the skyline of Kagoshima's main city.
 Kagoshima has been shaped by the power of nature and its energetic people, including Saigo Takamori, one of Japan's most famous samurai.
 Kagoshima is a beautiful land of contrasts, from the ancient forests of Yakushima to the tropical islands around Amami Oshima.

-Kagoshima is well-connected to the rest of Japan and many international destinations, by air, rail and sea.
-It's just two hours by air from Tokyo.
-You can also travel by shinkansen and express train via Fukuoka.
-There are daily flights from Seoul, Shangha
+Kagoshima is connected to the rest of Japan and international destinations, by air, rail and sea.
+It's just 2 hours by air from Tokyo.
+Take a shinkansen and express train via Fukuoka.
+There are daily flights from Seoul, Shanghai, Hong Kong and Taipei.

 Within Japan, there are daily direct flights from Tokyo, Osaka and Nagoya.
 There are also regular flights to and from Kagoshima's islands, including Yakushima and Amamioshima.
 Buses in front of Kagoshima Airport offer an easy transfer to the city center, within an hour.